Historical cases of masochism: Forced feminization

 Mr. M.: It is more humiliating when a man is unremittingly forced into a role that is degrading or ridiculous for him, in which he certainly appears to possess the freedom of movement, but nevertheless in every moment is made conscious that everything that makes a man proud—his manly abilities, his strength, his gravity, his dominance over the female sex—is paralyzed at the same time.

-Second, Mr. M. pointed out in his literary wandering that the humiliation of feminization should take place in front of a “beloved woman” (in the sense of a woman that he desired).
-This is a key element in fantasies of forced feminization.
-Indeed, when the degradation of the man’s masculinity occurs before a woman that he sexually desires—or, even more so, at her hands—his fate is sealed at having failed to obtain her and his desire for her is doomed to be hopelessly unrequited.
-Any chance that the woman might entertain him as a potential mate evaporates before his eyes as he is stripped of his masculine attributes and degraded to a position from which he can never recover to win her over again.
+Indeed, when the degradation of the man’s masculinity occurs before a woman he desires—or, even more so, at her hands—his fate is sealed at having failed to obtain her, and his desire for her is doomed to be hopelessly unrequited.
+Any chance that the woman might entertain him as a potential mate evaporates before his eyes as he is stripped of his masculine attributes and degraded to a position from which he can never hope to recover to win her over again.

 Mr. M.: He feels every moment of the humiliation in front of the people and in front of the beloved woman; this goads him on to rebel.
 But not great, overwhelming power, but rather his own condition of weakness in which the woman has cleverly placed him, will prevent him.
 He has to look on helplessly as she pulls the net tighter and tighter, as she makes him weaker and weaker and thereby humiliates and degrades him.
 Is there a greater humiliation than when the physically strong man is forced to assume the form of the woman?

-Notwithstanding the outdated view of women’s intellectual powers, this observation lays bare an important element in fantasies of forced feminization.
-As the man completely imagines himself in the role of the woman both in the mental sphere and in the sexual one, he can come to desire any and all of the sexual humiliations that a woman could be subjected to.
+Notwithstanding the outdated view on women’s intellectual powers, this observation lays bare an important element in fantasies of forced feminization.
+As the man completely imagines himself in the role of the woman, both in the mental sphere and in the sexual one, he can come to desire any and all of the sexual humiliations that a woman could be subjected to.
 In his imagined role as a woman, he becomes, as Mr. M. put it, “a tool for the gratification of the sex drive and of caprice”.

-Indeed, men with the forced feminization kink fantasize about having sex in the role of a submissive woman who is made to pleasure others with her body and to be used and abused by them for their sexual gratification, a woman who is degraded to the abject position of a sexual object to be penetrated and dumped.
+Indeed, it is common for men with the forced feminization kink to fantasize about having sex in the role of a submissive woman who is made to pleasure others with her body and to be used and abused by them for their sexual gratification.
+These men imagine themselves in the role of a woman who is degraded to the abject position of a sexual object that is penetrated and dumped afterwards.

 Mr. M.: For the true man, who belongs to the proudest of his sex, the gratification of the sex drive is only in the order of maintaining health, a necessary physical practice to feel well; his noble, creative spirit changes from its otherwise higher planes and looks upon women simply as objects of pleasure.
-Well, such a man is captured into [the] small boundary of the female mind;11 he is forced to be what the woman is supposed to be to him, i.e., a tool for the gratification of the sex drive and of caprice.
+Well, such a man is captured into [the] small boundary of the female mind;10 he is forced to be what the woman is supposed to be to him, i.e., a tool for the gratification of the sex drive and of caprice.

-Mr. M.: The above-mentioned coercion would truly be best arrived at by hypnosis; […]12
+Mr. M.: The above-mentioned coercion would truly be best arrived at by hypnosis; […]11

 Hirschfeld, Magnus.
 (1910).
 Die Transvestiten: eine Untersuchung über den erotischen Verkleidungstrieb.
 Alfred Pulvermacher & Co.